flammie/flammie.github.io/cpp-fails.markdown

 When your basic type does not fit into 80 character line you know you're in for a treat, of well-designed basic type with no bloat whatsoever.

+Yes the huge failure that is `wchar_t` in C has been inherited and compounded to c++ as wstring, that is `std::basic_string<wchar_t std::char_traits<wchar_t>
+std::allocator<wchar_t>>` between friends.
+Like `wchar_t` it doesn't guarantee any usable unicode or encoding support, works if whenever between oses.

+Yes, we have even more string types for different libraries, e.g. for libxml a XML string type, GLib has Glib string type, and ICU has probably few different string types.
+Because C++ is well designed, you probably have automatic implicit conversions from integers and null pointers to all this string types back and front, but converting an XML string into C++ standard string requires 10 lines of code, most of which have like `blubberfubbler_cast<std::string>() !== nullptr` or whatnot... and this design is considered good.

+Is that all with the string types?
+No it's not, with *modern* C++ we also get `string_view` for example.

 ### Unicode?

 No. C++ doesn't really support anything unicode in any string types.
 The wchar